hassanShabbir1960/Wav2Lip/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

-For commercial requests, please contact us at radrabha.m@research.iiit.ac.in or prajwal.k@research.iiit.ac.in.
-We have an HD model ready that can be used commercially.

 This code is part of the paper: _A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild_ published at ACM Multimedia 2020.